TOC Home back

 This is an astronomical page.
 For general information about astronomical pages see here.

-The page is basically square and has an additional fold.
+The page is wider than normal - basically square - and has an additional fold.

 Illustration(s)

-A large circular drawing, oulined by a piece of circular text. in the centre is a moon face.
+A large circular drawing, surrounded by a piece of circular text.
+There is a moon with a face in the centre.
 There are 8 radiating spokes dividing the circle into 8 segments.
-These are alternatively filled with many small stars, or a few somewhat larer stars with labels.
+These are alternatively filled with many small stars, or a few somewhat larger stars with labels.
 In the upper left segment there is an additinal group of 7 small stars with a label, and a curved line connecting it to the moon.

 Text

 There is a long circular text on the outside and a short circular text around the moon face.
 There are 8 lines of text along radii of the circle (the above-mentioned spokes).
-There are 12 labels.
-Ten are star labels, one belongs to the small group of seven stars and one to the connecting line.
+There are 12 labels in total.
+Ten are star labels, one belongs to the small group of seven stars and one to the connecting line (the 'astronomical' label).

 Currier language: -